miramo1/Spy-Vs-Reddit/README.md

 This project compares redditors stock picks to SPY.
 A credibility rating is assigned to them based on the performance of their picks.
-See "tags_NOV_12_24.json"
+See "tags_NOV_12_24.json" for RES compatible list.

 1. data = getUserTickers("example_user", 10)